List of Torchwood characters: Colin Maloney

 In "The Middle Men", Maloney, acting out of guilt and panic, continues to disguise his involvement in Vera's death, attributing his change of shirt to a strenuous badminton match.
-Esther is alerted to some sort of wrongdoing by his suspicious behaviour, but her attempts at gaining insight are thwarted by the dismissal of her approaches by him and other bureaucrats.
+Esther is alerted to some sort of wrongdoing by his suspicious behavior, but her attempts at gaining insight are thwarted by the dismissal of her approaches by him and other bureaucrats.
 When Rex is captured by the military contingent of the camp, Maloney visits him to ascertain what he knows.
 After Rex explains what he saw to Maloney, Maloney reveals his part in the incident.
 When Rex, like Vera, attempts to threaten him with prosecution on grounds of crimes against humanity, Maloney begins to torture Rex by probing his chest wound with a biro pen.
 When Esther finds them and discovers the Maloney's treachery he aims to kill her in unarmed combat.
 Esther fights back by gouging his eyes and using physical blows to wind him before choking him.
 Later, when Esther goes to retrieve his keys, Maloney recovers and attempts to kill her once more.
 Ralph, appalled at Maloney's actions, arrives in time to shoot Maloney, disabling him again and allowing Rex and Esther to escape the San Pedro camp.